 Some student smokers share cigarettes.
 Therefore, it should be quite clear that, if a student is on school property and one or more members of the group are smoking, all students in the group will be punished.
-To assist students with their efforts to stop smoking, HHS is working with Ridgewood Addiction Services to provide program and support.
-This policy includes e-cigs.
+To assist students with their efforts to stop smoking, HHS is working with the Clean Air Initative to provide program and support.
+This policy includes cigarettes, vapes and ecigs..